The 20 best under-eye concealers, according to celebrity makeup artists

 Becca Ultimate Coverage Concealer ($29; sephora.com)

-On days when you look exhausted (hello, New Year's Day), add instant full coverage to your under-eye areas with this water-resistant concealer that's available in 16 shades.
+On days when you look exhausted (hello, New Year's Day), add instant full coverage to your under-eye areas with this water-resistant concealer, available in 16 shades.

-Pro tip: Only use a small amount of product and work it into the area of the face you are trying to conceal.
+Pro tip: Use only a small amount of product and work it into the area of the face you are trying to conceal.
 You can always work your way up to more product and more coverage, says Menard.

 _______________________________________________________________________________